6 Remarketing Campaign Mistakes You Must Avoid

 Don’t assume that there is a large retargetable audience.

-Use your site analytics data from other channels to gauge how many monthly repeat visitors exist overall and by business unit or product, to allow forecasting available remarketable traffic by your paid search campaigns.
+Use your site analytics data from other channels to gauge how many monthly repeat visitors exist overall and by business unit or product to allow forecasting available remarketable traffic by your paid search campaigns.

 In some cases, you may find that remarketing volume is actually small.

-As with any marketing initiative, scale is key.
 Thus, if within the typical 30-day window the audience size is small, consider going further out to 60 or even 90 days.

-While 1,000 users have been the minimum list size in Google Ads until now, based on your typical CTR and CVR you may need a higher threshold.
+While 1,000 users have been the minimum list size in Google Ads, based on your typical click-through rate (CTR) and conversion rate (CVR) you may need a higher threshold.

-For example, if you typically see a 5 percent CTR and a 2 percent CVR, 1,000 impressions will, unfortunately, produce just 0.5 conversions.
+For example, if you typically see a 5% CTR and a 2% CVR, 1,000 impressions will, unfortunately, produce just 0.5 conversions.

 A million impressions are needed for this situation to gather 10 conversions, a level when things still aren’t that impactful but can get interesting.

-2. Don’t Just Sell – Cross-Sell & Up-Sell
+2. Don’t Just Sell – Cross-Sell & Upsell

 A common assumption is that someone who did not transact may need an extra incentive in the form of repeated and/or more compelling messaging.
 That may be so.